Provision of Primary and Secondary Healthcare in Urozgan Province

 AHDS chosen Standard Based Management and Recognition (SBM-R) as methodology to achieve the expected results.
 SBM-R is a practical management approach for improving the performance and quality of health services.
 It consists of the systematic, consistent and effective utilization of operational performance standards as the basis for the organization and functioning of these services, and the rewarding of compliance with standards through recognition mechanisms.
 SBM-R follows four basic steps:

-The health facilities are on provincial hospital (PH), 1 district hospital (DH), 9 comprehensive health centers (CHC), 14 basic health center (BHC), 34 sub-health centers (SHC) and 3 mobile health teams (MHT) that are supported by 469 number of health posts (HP).
+The health facilities are on provincial hospital (PH), 1 district hospital (DH), 4 CHC Plus, 5 comprehensive health centers (CHC), 2 BHC Plus, 11 basic health center (BHC), 38 sub-health centers (SHC) and 1 mobile health team (MHT) for Kochi and prison health that are supported by 469 number of health posts (each of the m with a couple of male and female community health workers).